What is in this leaflet

 - allopurinol or probenecid - medicines used to treat gout

-- phenytoin, valproate or carbamazepine - medicines used to treat seizures
+- phenytoin, sodium valproate or carbamazepine - medicines used to treat seizures

 - atorvastatin or rosuvastatin - medicines used to treat high cholesterol

 - theophylline - a medicine used to treat asthma

 - zidovudine, saquinavir, efavirenz, etravirine, nevirapine, nelfinavir or ritonavir - medicines used to treat HIV

 - insulin, repaglinide, nateglinide, pioglitazone or rosiglitazone - medicines used to treat diabetes

 - digoxin, quinidine or disopyramide - medicines used to treat heart conditions